 She repeated the steps until all of the cards were finished.

 If you are not a fan of clothespins, no worries!
-Grab some mini erasers (or any small manipulative you might have laying around in your classroom) and your students can use those instead.
+Grab some mini erasers (or any small manipulative you might have laying around in your classroom) and your students can use those instead as they work their way through the digraph clip cards.